apache/incubator-gluten/docs/Velox.md

 Note that memory allocation fallback is also supported and cannot be turned off.
 If HBM is unavailable or fills up, the allocator will use default(DDR) memory.

-During testing, we found that it is possible that HBM is detected but not being used at runtime.
+During testing, it is possible that HBM is detected but not being used at runtime.
 The workaround is to set `MEMKIND_HBW_NODES` enviroment variable in the runtime environment.
 For the explaination to this variable, please refer to memkind's manual page.
 This can be set for all executors through spark conf, e.g. `--conf spark.executorEnv.MEMKIND_HBW_NODES=8-15`

 # Test TPC-H on Gluten with Velox backend